microsoft/Accera/docs/Tutorials/Hello_MatMul.md

     C[i, j] += A[i, k] * B[k, j]
 ```

-We have finished defining the logic of MatMul.
-Let’s now define the schedule to control the execution of the logic.
-We create a schedule from the nest:
+We have finished defining the logic of MatMul, and let's define the schedule which controls how the logic is executed.
+To do this, we first create the schedule from the nest:

 ```python
 sched = nest.create_schedule()
 ```

 At this point, `sched` represents the default schedule for our algorithm.
 We can also perform some basic transformations on this schedule.
-For example, the following lines of code split the `k` index into blocks of 4 ( `k`, `k+4`, `k+8`, and so on).
+For example, the following lines of code will split the `k` index in blocks of 4 (so `k`, `k+4`, `k+8`, and so on).

 ```python
 # Split the k loop into blocks of 4, effectively doing this